 Sew around the entire personal progress packet, using a 1/2″ seam allowance.
 Try to catch the felt along at least one short side and one long side to help hold it in place (it will be a scant amount that gets caught, but it makes turning easier.)
 Leave an opening along the bottom for turning (marked by the arrows).
 Clip all the corners and turn.

 Press all the seams flat, turn under the opening so the edges are even and top stitch around the entire packet, closing the hole.

 Now we’re going to stitch in the pockets.
 From the left side measure over 5 1/2″ and again 1″.
 Sew down these seams, backstitching at the top, 2-3 times to reinforce the pocket so it doesn’t pull out with use.
 From the right side measure 5 1/2″, this will leave an opening in the middle just shy of 5 1/2″.
 Sew down this seam, again reinforcing the top of the pocket.

-Now fill it, fold it and enjoy!
+Now fill your personal progress packet, fold it and enjoy!

 Linked up to Tatertots and Jello Weekend Wrap Up party.